NilsenLukas/OrangeFrogSite/README.md

 Running The Project Locally:
 1. In a command terminal open both the client and server folders
 2. In client folder create a .env file with the var "REACT_APP_BACKEND" giving the value of the localhost such as "http://localhost:4000"
-3. In client folder create a .env file with following vars:
+3. In client folder create a .env file with following vars and update to match your user information for each:
     - ADMIN_EMAIL=
     - ADMIN_PASSWORD=
     - MONGO_USERNAME=